Why Therapy Is Crucial For Refugee Children

 Source: pxfuel.com

-For years, refugees and asylum seekers have gone through intensely stressful situations due to religious or political oppression, resettlement, war, and migration.
+For years, there have been certain stress-related situations refugees endure, and asylum seekers like them have gone through intensely stressful situations due to religious or political oppression, resettlement, war, and migration.

 Indeed, refugees have had significant emotional and occasionally physical recovery encounters that should be meticulously evaluated and treated.
 Needless to say, the refugee’s mental health is often at stake and must be discussed.